 Just as you need to take safety precautions with your generator, it’s important to also be safe when handling its fuel.
 For example, before you refuel your generator, always remember to first turn it off and let it completely cool down.
 If you need to store the fuel, make sure that it’s in a container specifically for storing fuel and be sure to label it properly.
 Once you’ve done that, the fuel should be stored outside of your living areas.

-Whether you’re interested in having a generator installed, need to have yours repaired or would like to ensure your current one is well maintained, Farryn Electric can help!
+Whether you’re interested in having a generator installed, need yours repaired, or would like to ensure your current one is well maintained, Farryn Electric can help.
+We are a certified Generac Generator dealer as well.
 Contact us today for all of your generator needs.